crykn/crykn.github.io/README.md

 If you want to collaborate, you first need to clone this repo.

 ### How do gh-pages work?
 This page is a [Jekyll](https://jekyllrb.com/docs/github-pages/) blog, hosted via GitHub Pages.
-All pages and posts  need to have a YAML frontmatter for example this one:
+All **pages** and **posts**  need to have a YAML frontmatter, for example this one:

 ```
-layout: page
+---
+permalink: /best_url_path_4_ever/
 title: "Super Nice Page Title"
-permalink: /best_url_path_4_ever/
+---
 ```

-after that, everything can be written in **markdown**.
-Github offers a very nice explanation on how one can add posts and pages: https://docs.github.com/en/github/working-with-github-pages/adding-content-to-your-github-pages-site-using-jekyll
+After this frontmatter, everything can be written in **markdown**.
+Github offers a very concise explanation on how one can add posts and pages: https://docs.github.com/en/github/working-with-github-pages/adding-content-to-your-github-pages-site-using-jekyll

 The minimal mistakes theme, that is used here, also supports some nice features ([galleries](https://mmistakes.github.io/minimal-mistakes/docs/helpers/#gallery), [header images](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#header-overlay), [tables of content](https://mmistakes.github.io/minimal-mistakes/docs/layouts/#table-of-contents)), which are detailed here: https://mmistakes.github.io/minimal-mistakes/docs/quick-sb